List of The Lion King (franchise) characters: Shenzi, Banzai and Ed

 Shenzi, Banzai, and Ed make recurring appearances in Timon & Pumbaa.
-They are given their own segments titled "The Laughing Hyenas", where they serve as villain protagonists who seemingly become more neutral as the segments progress.
+They are given their own segments titled "The Laughing Hyenas."
 In said segments, the hyenas are shown wandering around the Serengeti in search for food.
 At the end of the episode "TV Dinner", the hyenas replace television host Martin Partin, which may indicate that they are living a new life as directors and stars of the wildlife documentary show Kingdom of the Creatures, where they get fed during their new career.
 In later seasons, they made minor appearances trying to attack Timon and Pumbaa.

 In The Lion King II: Simba's Pride, it was only mentioned by Nuka that the hyenas have left the Elephant Graveyard, most likely out of fear of Zira's wrath for betraying Scar.
 However, in the original draft of the film, Shenzi, Banzai, and Ed were going to return as Zira's henchmen, with Whoopi Goldberg, Cheech Marin and Jim Cummings reprising their roles from the original film.

 In The Lion King 1½, Shenzi, Banzai and Ed act as the local predators who attack Timon's meerkat colony before their allegiance with Scar.
-They act as the main antagonists of the film, serving the same role they did in the original film as Scar's loyal followers who take over the Pride Lands, sending a young Simba into exile where he meets Timon and Pumbaa.
-To prevent the hyenas from protecting Scar, Timon and Pumbaa distract the trio with the help of Timon’s family, before ultimately banishing them to the bottom of Pride Rock, allowing Simba to vanquish his uncle in battle and reclaim Pride Rock.
+To prevent the hyenas from protecting Scar, Timon and Pumbaa distract the trio with the help of Timon's family, before ultimately banishing them to the bottom of Pride Rock, allowing Simba to vanquish his uncle in battle and reclaim Pride Rock.

 Shenzi, Kamari and Azizi (2019 remake)

-Shenzi (voiced by Florence Kasumba) appears in the 2019 remake complete with a different personality.
+Shenzi (voiced by Florence Kasumba) appears in the 2019 remake with a different personality.
 She is portrayed as a ruthless and cunning matriarch with a no-nonsense attitude and air of authority.
 She is also shown to have a rivalry with Nala.
 Banzai was replaced with Kamari (voiced by Keegan-Michael Key), and Ed was replaced with Azizi (voiced by Eric André).
 Nevertheless, these two play largely similar roles to those of Banzai and Ed in the original film, except Azizi can speak.
 As in the original film, Shenzi, Kamari and Azizi hear the insult that Scar uses on them.
 When Scar is defeated and the hyena pack confronts him, Scar states that they can retake the Pride Lands if they build an army.
 Kamari and Azizi state that they heard the insult he used on them.
 Scar claims that he was trying to fool Simba and that there can still be a partnership between lions and hyenas.
 Shenzi quotes: "There's only one true thing you ever said, Scar.
 A hyena's belly is never full."
 The hyenas then attack as Scar strikes at some of them before the hyenas swarm over Scar and kill him.